fathyb/carbonyl/readme.md

 $ ./scripts/docker.sh amd64 Default
 ```

-If you'd like to build a cross-platform image, you should build the Docker images for each platform and then run:
+If you'd like to build a cross-platform image, you should build the Docker image for each platform and then run:

 ```
 $ ./scripts/docker.sh multi-platform